Libby Jeffries: Creation and casting

 Fleur Saville joined Shortland Street in early 2006 as the role of Libby, the middle child in the Jeffries family.
 The role was originally a guest role, however producers loved the character so much, she was signed to a core cast role.
 Producer Jason Daniel wanted Libby to embody the role of the Sex and the City characters, without the sex.
 In 2010, though Saville wasn't sick of the role, she wished to portray more characters and quit.
 3 months later, Saville was offered to return to aid the exit of Harry McNaughton, who portrayed Gerald Tippett.
 Saville was told her character and Gerald were to marry and she found the storyline too good to turn down.
 She appeared for 2 weeks before leaving once again, making her last appearance on 24 September 2010.
 In May 2012 Libby returned for the show's 20th anniversary alongside the rest of the Jeffries family.
 Saville enjoyed returning and said being back was; "like returning home!
 It was fantastic to see all my friends in the crew and cast and hear what everyone has been up to since I left 2 years ago."
 The character stayed on screen for two weeks and departed on 28 May 2012.
 Saville enjoyed the brief reprise and stated; "I’m just happy Libby hasn’t died, I love her!"

+In 2025, Saville was asked to return as Libby.
+She embraced the "lovely surprise" and had "thought that chapter might be closed.
+I’ve made a few quick returns since, but this time it felt different.
+Past me would probably have been shocked but thrilled knowing Libby was returning to Ferndale to create some laughter and was still on the search for love."
+Libby returned onscreen on 8 December 2025.
+Alongside Libby, "Legacy" also saw the returns of Rachel McKenna (Angela Bloomfield) and David Kearney (Peter Elliott), with Producer Oliver Driver believing the three characters were "Icons.
+Trouble magnets.
+Agents of chaos" who helped in "owning" the past of Shortland Street.